jandot/aerts-exercises-leipzig/Databases/databases.md

 5 | 28465 | rs28465 | G
 5 | 28465 | rs28465 | K

 But we actually want to have rs11223 in the list as well.
 Using this approach, we can't because of the `WHERE s.id = g.snp_id` clause.
-The solution to this is to use an explicit join.
+The solution to this is to use an **explicit join**.
 To make things complicated, there are several types: inner and outer joins.
 In principle, an inner join gives the result of the intersect between two tables, while an outer join gives the results of the union.
 What we've been doing up to now is look at the intersection, so the approach we used above is equivalent to an inner join:

 ```
 sqlite> SELECT s.accession, g.genotype_amb